MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 If your environment has no more capacity, you need to provide capacity to your environment:  reallocate existing capacity from the organization (tenant) or environment level.
 Alternatively, you can purchase more capacity and make it available to your environment.

-To help estimate the required add-on capacity based on your estimated consumption, use the [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/).
+To help estimate the required add-on capacity based on your estimated consumption, use the AI Builder rate card in [Microsoft Power Platform licensing guide](https://go.microsoft.com/fwlink/?linkid=2085130) (pdf).

 ### Request credit extension